 Although hip-hop culture has a history of going against the norm, it came to influence not only mainstream popular music but also the world of high fashion in the end.
 Learn how hip-hop fashion started, get to know some of the rundowns of the essential ‘90s hip-hop fashion wardrobe, how each garment came to incorporate the style of times in their own little way, and how it continues to dominate the fashion world up to this day and age.

 It All Began in the ’80s

 Firstclasse explained that the concept of this fashion sub-genre came from the need for loose-fitting, comfortable clothing.
 However, the term ‘streetwear’ first appeared when Shawn Stüssy began selling his signature printed tees in California circa the 1980s.
 Just a decade later, New York became the foundation of James Jebbia’s Supreme.

-Streetwear eventually became more of a personality and attitude, rather than just another fashion trend.
+Streetwear eventually became more of a personality and attitude rather than just another fashion trend.
 It developed from being kept to a specific group before setting off accessibility and non-streetwear brands releasing their own designs/versions of streetwear-inspired collections.

-One astonishing aspect of streetwear’s impact in the world of fashion is its capacity to break down and reinvent traditional roles of luxury fashion.
+One astonishing aspect of streetwear’s impact on the world of fashion is its capacity to break down and reinvent traditional roles of luxury fashion.
 It greatly dominated high fashion labels such as Yves Saint Laurent, Gucci, and Givenchy, encouraging them to open another channel to engage a fresher and new audience.
-In the present, more and more brands are emerging like Vin-T Official that also offers quality products and excellent services to all streetwear enthusiasts.
+At present, more and more brands are emerging, like Vin-T Official which also offers quality products and excellent services to all streetwear enthusiasts.